 We take a similar approach to publishing our USEREVIEW column: every Wednesday, a new review appears in our social media feeds (it could be a traditional literary review, an experimental review or a concentrated capsule review), but for those who prefer to take in a bunch of reviews in one sitting, in this issue, you’ll be able to read and enjoy reviews #013-29.

 Both CHAIN and USEREVIEW are projects designed to bridge the gap between our formal issues, which only appear two or three times a year.
 Our approach as a journal is to offer our readership several ways into works: if you’re an active reader of our site and blog, you’ll likely run into the individual posts as they go up from week to week, month to month.
 If, however, you’re the kind of reader that only wants to check in when a major release happens, their inclusion within the pages of each collection allows you to take it all in in one go!

 Before we close off this issue, I need to say a word about our absent INDIGENOUS + AFROFUTURISMS section (guest curated by Molly Cross-Blanchard & Terese Mason Pierre), which we originally scheduled to include here in C45.
 In the end, we had a stellar level of response to the themed call, which grew from a planned section into a much larger body of captivating work — to deal with this treasure trove and to give it all the space it deserves, we decided to give the themed work its own issue!
-Therefore, coming soon: CAROUSEL 46 — a special issue devoted to INDIGENOUS + AFROFUTURISMS — will be released in a month’s time, at the end of September.
+Therefore, coming soon: CAROUSEL 46 — a special issue devoted to INDIGENOUS + AFROFUTURISMS — will be released in a few month’s time, in mid-December.